spwhitton/consfigurator/doc/data.rst

-A Lisp connection gathers all needed prerequisite data once at the beginning, and copies it to an on-disk cache inside the home directory of the remote UID which will run the Lisp process.
+A Lisp connection gathers all needed prerequisite data once at the beginning, and copies it to an on-disk cache inside the home directory of the remote UID which will run the Lisp image.
 A POSIX connection only attempts to obtain prerequisite data when a property's check function indicates the property is not already applied.